bibekaryal86/auth-service/README.md

         Do it at last

 Remaining (thoughts)
+    -> Security implementation and SecurityConfig
     -> UserAddress in User
     -> List of Permissions in Role
         -> Map<String, Permission> appName, appPermission
     -> List of Roles in User
+    -> Audits
     -> When inserting/updating permissions, validate `app`
         -> cache `app` in authenv_service
-    -> Do same with users
+        -> Do same for users